-Performance engineering focuses on the ability of systems to meet their non-functional requirements.
-A non-functional requirement is a requirement that specifies criteria that can be used to judge the operation of a system, rather than specific behaviors.
+Performance engineering focuses on the ability of systems to meet their nonfunctional requirements.
+A nonfunctional requirement is a requirement that specifies criteria that can be used to judge the operation of a system, rather than specific behaviors.
 It may address a property the end product must possess, the standards by which it must be created, or the environment in which it must exist.
-Examples are usability, maintainability, extensibility, scalability, reusability, security and transportability.
-Performance engineering activities occur in each phase of the Systems Development Life Cycle.
-It includes defining non-functional requirements; assessing alternative architectures; developing test plans, procedures, and scripts to support load and stress testing; conducting benchmarking and prototyping activities; incorporating performance into software development; monitoring production systems; performing root cause analysis; and supporting capacity planning activities.
-The performance engineering discipline is grounded in expertise in modeling and simulation, measurement techniques, and statistical methods.
+Examples are usability, maintainability, extensibility, scalability, reusability, security, and transportability.
+Performance engineering activities occur in each phase of the systems development life cycle.
+It includes defining nonfunctional requirements; assessing alternative architectures; developing test plans, procedures, and scripts to support load and stress testing; conducting benchmarking and prototyping activities; incorporating performance into software development; monitoring production systems; performing root cause analyses; and supporting capacity planning activities.
+The performance engineering discipline is grounded in expertise in modeling and simulation, measurement techniques, testing, and statistical methods.

 Traditionally, much of performance engineering has been concerned with the performance of hardware and software systems, focusing on measurable items such as throughput, response time, and utilization, as well as some of the "-ilities"—availability, reliability, scalability, and usability.
-Tying the performance of hardware and software components to the mission or objectives of the enterprise should be the goal when conducting performance engineering activities.
+The goal of performance engineering activities should be to tie the performance of hardware and software components to the mission or objectives of the enterprise.
 This presents performance results to stakeholders in a more meaningful way.

-Although performance engineering activities are most often associated with hardware and software elements of a system, its principles and techniques can be applied to other aspects of systems that can be measured in some meaningful way, including, for example, business processes.
+Although performance engineering is most often associated with hardware and software elements of a system, its principles and techniques can be applied to other aspects of systems that can be measured in some meaningful way, including, for example, business processes.
 In the most simplistic sense, a system accepts an input and produces an output.
-Therefore, performance engineering is applicable to not only systems but networks of systems, enterprises, and other examples of complex systems.
+Therefore, performance engineering is applicable not only to systems but also to networks of systems, enterprises, and other complex systems.

-As an example, given the critical nature of air traffic control systems, their ability to meet non-functional requirements, such as response time and availability, is vital to National Airspace System (NAS) operations.
-Though there are many air traffic control systems within the NAS, the NAS itself is an example of an enterprise comprising people, processes, hardware, and software, among other things.
-At any given time, the NAS has a finite capacity; however, an opportunity exists to increase that capacity through more efficient processes or new technology.
+As an example, given the critical nature of air traffic control systems, their ability to meet nonfunctional requirements, such as response time and availability, is vital to National Airspace System (NAS) operations.
+Though the NAS has many air traffic control systems, the NAS itself is an example of an enterprise comprising people, processes, hardware, and software, among other things.
+At any time, the NAS has a finite capacity; however, more efficient processes or a new technology could increase that capacity.
 The NAS is an example of a non-IT system to which performance engineering techniques can be applied.

 Performance Engineering Across the Systems Engineering Life Cycle